 The term "premium" in business and finance immediately calls to mind notions of exclusivity, enhanced value, and a higher price point.
 But which specific terms are most directly and consistently associated with it?
-This article delves into the core concepts intertwined with the idea of a premium, exploring how it operates across different industries and contexts, and unveiling the two terms most intrinsically linked to its definition and application.
+This article digs into the core concepts intertwined with the idea of a premium, exploring how it operates across different industries and contexts, and unveiling the two terms most intrinsically linked to its definition and application.

 Understanding the Essence of Premium